Karaka-Management/User-Guide/setup/install.md

 ##### Type

 The database type depends on which database you used.
-If you followed this installation you probably used `mysql`
+If you followed this installation you probably used `mysql` or `mariadb`

 ##### Port

 The port depends on the database you installed.
 Different database vendors use different ports.
-If you followed this installation you probably used mysql, in this case the port is `3306`.
+If you followed this installation you probably used mysql or mariadb, in this case the port is `3306`.
 If you used another database, please check the documentation of that database to find the default port.

 ##### Database